uTensor/utensor_cgen/tutorials/add_custom_operators/README.md

 3. Backend Lowering
 4. Backend Component

-For `utensor` backend, there is one more abstraction:
+For `utensor` backend, there is one more abstraction in the Backend Component for handling code snippet composition:
 1. Backend Snippet, code generator in `utensor` is snippet-based.

 ## Adding custom operators workflow